-The human NEAT1 promoter (-4040/+144) was cloned from genomic DNA by performing two PCR amplification reactions using PrimeSTAR®GXL DNA polymerase (Takara Bio Inc, R050Q) generating fragments of 1756 bp (primers NP1.1F/NP2.1R) and 2414 bp (nested PCR, outer primer set NP2.1F/NP3.1R; inner primer set NP2.2F/NP3.2R).
-The 1756-bp fragment was digested with NheI (provided in primer) and HindIII (internal) and cloned into corresponding sites in pGL3-Basic (Promega).
-This was followed by insertion of the 2414-bp fragment into the HindIII site using internal HindIII sites.
-The resulting pNEAT1(-4040/+144)-luc plasmid was verified by sequencing. pNEAT1(-470/+144)-luc was generated from a promoter construct containing the 2414-bp PCR product (pNEAT1(-2384 bp/+144)-luc) by cutting with KpnI and PstI followed by religation. pNEAT1(-470/+144)-HSEmut-luc was made by site-directed mutagenesis according to the QuikChange II site-directed mutagenesis kit protocol (Agilent Technologies).
+The human NEAT1 promoter (-4040/+144) was cloned from genomic DNA by performing two PCR amplification reactions using PrimeSTAR®GXL DNA Polymerase (Takara Bio Inc, R050Q) generating fragments of 1756 bp (primers NP1.1F/NP2.1R) and 2414 bp (nested PCR, outer primer set NP2.1F/NP3.1R; inner primer set NP2.2F/NP3.2R).
+The 1756 bp fragment was digested with NheI (provided in primer) and HindIII (internal) and cloned into corresponding sites in pGL3-Basic (Promega).
+This was followed by insertion of the 2414 bp fragment into the

+HindIII site using internal HindIII sites.
+The resulting pNEAT1(-4040/+144)-Luc plasmid was verified by sequencing. pNEAT1(-470/+144)-luc was generated from a promoter construct containing the 2414 PCR-product (pNEAT1(-2384bp/+144)-luc) by cutting with KpnI and PstI followed by religation. pNEAT1(-470/+144)made HSEmut-luc was by site-directed mutagenesis according to the QuickChange II Site-Directed Mutagenesis kit protocol (Agilent Technologies).
 All primer sequences are provided in Table 1.